Tech Companies Take A Leading Role In Warning Of Foreign Cyber Threats

 So what's the government's position on the report — does it agree, disagree, or just prefer to remain silent?

-"Of course, these topics are news and newsworthy," said Brookie, or the Atlantic Council.
+"Of course, these topics are news and newsworthy," said Brookie, of the Atlantic Council.
 But he warned that we're going to see a wide range of opinions on how much public attention a potential threat should receive.

 Tech companies have incentives to publicize threats they've uncovered.
 The media is looking for scoops.
 Yet the government might be inclined to say little or nothing.

-"And we, collectively between government and media and tech have not shown that we know what to do with that," said Brookie.
+"And we, collectively between government and media and tech have not shown that we know what to do with that," Brookie said.

 The government is wrestling with the issue, said Pierson.

-"Some of my [government] colleagues have said, 'Maybe we shouldn't necessarily spook the herd and share all this information,'" she told NPR.
+"Some of my [government] colleagues have said, 'Maybe we shouldn't necessarily spook the herd and share all this information,'" she said.
 "Maybe people go, 'You know what, this is all rigged.
 That's so much disinformation.
 I'm not going to vote.'
 That would be worst case scenario.
 And frankly, doing the work of our adversaries for them."

 However, a number of government agencies have pledged to be more open than in the past.
 The FBI, for example, recently expanded its policy for issuing notifications when it detects a cyberattack.